Collapsed building under renovation in Milan - News - Breaking Latest News

 A three-story building where renovation work was underway collapsed in Milan.
-According to initial information, the building, inside a block of via Amatore Sciesa, was uninhabited because it had been declared unusable.
-The firefighters worked to rule out the presence of people under the rubble and dog units also arrived on the spot.
-They were not injured.
+The building, in via Amatore Sciesa, according to initial information, was probably uninhabited.
+However, the firefighters are working to exclude the presence of people under the rubble.

-Firefighters and ambulances from 118 in prevention and police arrived on the spot.
+In addition to the firefighters, firefighters and ambulances from the 118 prevention and police arrived on site.
+Also present is the dog unit for searching for people.
+At the moment there are no injuries.

 breaking latest news © Copyright ANSA